Lost in Shadow: Development

 Lost in Shadow was developed by the team at Hudson Soft that had previously created Kororinpa and its sequel for the Wii.
 The original inspiration came from the game shadow tag, the objective of which is to step on an opponent's shadow.
 Director Osamu Tsuchihashi was reminded of his experience with the game as a child when he saw some kids playing tag in a park.
 He conceived the concept of Lost in Shadow as a result, combining it with an earlier idea of a title revolving around climbing a tower.
 The atmosphere and setting of the game was based on a disused tower in Tokyo and an abandoned racing track in Negishi, the latter of which Tsuchihashi was intrigued by after he coincidentally came upon a photo of the location.
 For the lighting of Lost in Shadow, he tried to recreate the horizontal incidence of sunlight while playing shadow tag, and the muted color palette used in the title was inspired by ancient Japanese art.
 The enemies in the levels were made to convey a sense of fear and sadness, and were thought of as "it", the current chaser in a game of tag.

 The shadow protagonist of the story was left unnamed because Tsuchihashi did not want to over-characterize it.
 Similarly, chief designer Masakazu Echigo kept its shape fairly simple not to obscure it on the various surfaces it is cast on, and sound director Shohei Bando was faced with the challenge of creating sounds a shadow would make.
 The health system of the game, centered around the weight of the shadow, was based on Duncan MacDougall's alleged determination of the human soul weighing 21 grams.
 Hiromasa Ogura, who is a character designer of director Hayao Miyazaki's Studio Ghibli and had previously worked on the anime films Patlabor: The Movie and Ghost in the Shell, was commissioned as the art director for the game and drew the Japanese box cover, as part of a team of seven graphic artists.
 The music composed by Takasi Watanabe is mostly ambient in nature, and is supplemented by the image song "Hinagiku" from artist Gutevolk.
 The team conceived the easier puzzles in the game with a computer program, though actual toy blocks were used to model more complex ones, resulting in a lot of trial and error.
 However, most of the development time of one and a half years was spent on creating and adjusting the shadow engine which posed many unforeseen problems for the game's programmers.

+Initially, the game's English working title was Tower of Shadow, but it was renamed.